76 Ferry Hill Road, Marshfield, MA, USA

 Owned By: Ferry Hill Day Camp

 Ferry Hill Day Camp is an inclusion-based center with a community committed to kindness.
 It offers workshops, conferences and events, plus yoga and a summer day camp.
-The camp’s founder cites the bucolic setting as one of its many enriching features.
+Amy Gordon, the camp’s founder and Ferry Hill Center’s Board President cites the bucolic setting as one of its many enriching features.

 There are no public trails at Ferry Hill Day Camp, but the Ferry Hill Thicket (conservation area) is located across the street.